N7ghtm4r3/Kassaforte/README.md

 work correctly:

 - [java-keyring](https://github.com/javakeyring/java-keyring) - handles the secure storage on the `JVM` target
-- [korlibs-crypto](https://github.com/korlibs/korlibs-crypto) - handles the symmetric encryption and decryption on the `Apple` target
 - [windpapi4j](https://github.com/peter-gergely-horvath/windpapi4j) - handles (DPAPI) data protection on `Windows` to securely store the generated keys on the `JVM` target